MLS / IDX Resources Jun 18, 2026 · 28 min read

 Here’s where sites get into trouble.
 Without indexing, meta queries against wp_postmeta start getting heavy past 5,000 to 10,000 records.
 A filter-by-price search across 20,000 listings forces MySQL into a full-table scan, reading every row to find matches, and the page crawls.

 The fix is cheap and permanent: add custom MySQL indexes on the four meta keys you query most, price, city, status, and MLS ID.
-With those in place, MLSImport search queries finish in tens of milliseconds and repeat cached searches return in under 2 seconds.
+With those in place, MySQL seeks the matching rows instead of reading the whole table, and an object cache keeps a repeated search off the database entirely.
 Two more things keep it lean.
 MLSImport deletes off-market and expired listings every sync, so the tables hold only active inventory and your sitemap never fills with dead URLs.
 And scoped imports (covered later) can cut your post count by 30 to 60 percent.

 The four meta indexes that prevent query crawls